hugos94/bag-of-features/README.md

-# Bag Of Features
+# Bag of Features

 Python Implementation of Bag of Words for Image Recongnition using OpenCV and sklearn

 ## Original author
-This is a fork of [bikz05's](https://github.com/bikz05/bag-of-words) work.
+This is a clean fork of [bikz05's](https://github.com/bikz05/bag-of-words) work.

 ## Installation